thesadru/genshin.py/docs/caching.md

 Genshin.py uses several caches:

 - `client.cache` - A standard cache for http requests
-- `client.redis_cache` - A redis cache for http requests
 - `client.paginator_cache` - A cache for individual paginator
 - `client.static_cache` - A cache for static resources